pudly/schmopera-hugo/content/articles/tete-a-tete-s-2021-opera-festival.md

 related_companies = ["scene/companies/tete-a-tete.md"]
 related_people = ["scene/people/lore-lixenberg.md"]
-short_description = "As ever, I was truly inspired by the creativity of the artists in the line-up this season at Tête à Tête; they never fail in their curation of and encouragement for any and all work that lies outside the realm of the traditional. " slug = "tete-a-tetes-2021-opera-festival" title = "Tête à Tête's 2021 Opera Festival" youtube_url = ""
+short_description = "As ever, I was truly inspired by the creativity of the artists in the line-up this season at Tête à Tête; they never fail in their curation of and encouragement for any and all work that lies outside the realm of the traditional. " slug = "new-inventions-app-eras-at-tete-a-tetes-2021-opera-festival" title = "New inventions & app-eras at Tête à Tête's 2021 Opera Festival" youtube_url = ""

 +++